WordPress/Requests/docs/usage-advanced.md

 $response = WpOrg\Requests\Requests::get('https://httpbin.org/', array(), $options);
 ```

-The actual behavior depends on the transport being used, but in general should be based on the [`openssl` PHP ini settings](https://www.php.net/manual/en/openssl.configuration.php).
+The actual behavior depends on the transport being used, but in general should be based on the [`openssl` PHP ini settings].

-If you're accessing sites with certificates from other CAs, or self-signed certificates, you can point Requests to a custom CA list in PEM form (the same format accepted by cURL and OpenSSL) by using the `'verify'` option with a filepath string:
+If you're accessing sites with certificates from other certificate authorities (CAs), or self-signed certificates,
+you can point Requests to a custom CA list in PEM form - the same format is accepted by both cURL and OpenSSL.
+You can do so by using the `'verify'` option with a filepath string:

 ```php
 // Use custom certificate authority list.